docker-hy/docker-hy.github.io/part1.md

 ## What is DevOps?

-DevOps is a term consisting of two parts, *Dev* and *Ops*. *Dev* means the development of software and *Ops* meaning operations.
-The concept DevOps has many definitions but in practice it means that the release, configuring and monitoring of a software and is in the hands of the same people who develop it.
-A more formal definition offered by [Jabbari et al.](https://dl.acm.org/citation.cfm?id=2962707): "DevOps is a development methodology aimed at bridging the gap between Development and Operations, emphasizing communication and collaboration, continuous integration, quality assurance and delivery with automated deployment utilizing a set of development practices".
+DevOps is a term consisting of two parts, *Dev* and *Ops*. *Dev* refers to the development of software and *Ops* to operations.
+The concept DevOps has many definitions, but in practice it means that the release, configuring, and monitoring of a software is in the hands of the very people who develop it.
+A more formal definition is offered by [Jabbari et al.](https://dl.acm.org/citation.cfm?id=2962707): "DevOps is a development methodology aimed at bridging the gap between Development and Operations, emphasizing communication and collaboration, continuous integration, quality assurance and delivery with automated deployment utilizing a set of development practices".

 ![]({{ "https://upload.wikimedia.org/wikipedia/commons/0/05/Devops-toolchain.svg" | absolute_url }})